-Parker (Pete) H. Petit has served as a director since 1996.
-Mr. Petit is the Chairman, President and CEO of MiMedx Group, an integrated developer, manufacturer and marketer of bio-material based products.
+Parker (Pete) H. Petit has served as a director since 1996 and is being nominated for re-election to the Board for a three year term ending in 2020.
+Mr. Petit is the Chairman, President and CEO of MiMedx Group, Inc., an integrated developer, manufacturer and marketer of biomaterial based products.
 Mr. Petit is also the President of The Petit Group, a private investment company.
 Mr. Petit served as Chairman of the Board and Chief Executive Officer of Matria Healthcare, Inc., a comprehensive disease management services company from 1996 to 2008.
 The Board considered Mr. Petit's extensive experience as a successful entrepreneur and as an executive and member of the board of directors of several publicly traded technology and healthcare companies, as well as his familiarity with the company since 1996 in determining that he should serve as a director of the company.
 The Board has determined that Mr. Petit is an independent director under the applicable rules of NYSE MKT.